kozakr/LightShow.js/README.md

 LightShow.js
 ============

-A lightweight slideshow for jQuery
+A lightweight slideshow for jQuery.